CoolSpring8/comp-in-one/README.md

 Build React apps in a single component.

 **Note**: This README is co-written by GPT language model, so the text may be wordy at times.
-We apologize for any inconvenience this may cause and assure you that all the essential information has been expressed.
+I apologize for any inconvenience this may cause.
 If you prefer more concise content, please feel free to refer to the provided summary and sections of interest to avoid any unnecessary reading.

 ## Key Features